pssolanki111/polygon/README.md

 -  Websocket streaming (both callback and async based)
 -  Market Info, News, Holidays, Schedules, Tickers, Conditions, Dividends, Splits
 -  Async support for REST endpoints
--  Built In stream reconnection functionality (async streamer only, in progress for callback streamer)
+-  Built In stream reconnection functionality (Experimental, async streamer only)
 -  Complete Pagination support (with internal merging of responses)
--  Better Aggregate Bars functionality (useful for historical OCHLV)
+-  Better Aggregate Bars functionality (useful for historical OCHLV) and other simpler helper functions

-and more...
+and a lot more...

 ## How do I use `polygon`

 The complete description of everything you need to know is available in the [Documentation](https://polygon.readthedocs.io/en/latest/Getting-Started.html) which has answers to any question you might have with example uses included wherever needed.
 Docs is a must-read for most people.

 - For examples to get started with, see the [examples](https://github.com/pssolanki111/polygon/tree/main/EXAMPLES)
 - For an advanced use case example code involving redis queue and postgresql database, check out [MarketMakerLite/polygon](https://github.com/MarketMakerLite/polygon)
 - The lib is also officially supported by the popular TA library [pandas-ta](https://github.com/twopirllc/pandas-ta) as an underlying data source instead of the default `yfinance`.
 See relevant docs to know how to use
+- To see an advanced use case of downloading ALL OCHLV data for ALL tickers for 20+ years and write it to a timescale enabled postgresql database efficiently, see [This Script](https://github. com/MarketMakerLite/polygon/blob/main/historical_data/advanced.py) by [MML](https://github.com/MarketMakerLite).

 ### Here is a quick setup guide with a few examples